 There are stereotyped object colors that are highly prevalent in fiction, but do not reflect Real Life color variations.
 They have become embedded in popular consciousness through sheer repetition, and sometimes Editorial Synesthesia, to the point that exceptions just seem odd.

-, grapes can be purple, yellow-green, red violet, and red, but in fiction, they're purple because purple is the color grapes are associated with (as well as being the color of Cabernet Sauvignon, the stereotypical red wine people always imagine).
+In Real Life, grapes can be blackened dark blue, yellow-green, red violet, and red, but in fiction, they're purple because purple is the color grapes are associated with (as well as being the color of Cabernet Sauvignon, the stereotypical red wine people always imagine).
 Green might be used, but it would give the impression the grapes are underripe.

 Blue or Light Blue Water

 In Real Life, water comes in a wide range of colors, including clear, turquoise, cyan, light blue, blue-green, dark green, dark blue, and the stereotypical bright shade of blue.note

 Not so much in fiction, where water is usually a bright shade of blue.
 Water Is Blue because it's easier to animate than a transparent liquid and because large amounts of water appear blue due to the way it diffuses light.
 This subtrope, which is highly prevalent in fiction, does not reflect how Real Life water is entirely accurately.

 Back when it had its planetary status, Pluto was often depicted as blue.
 This most likely had to do with the cold nature of the stellar body, but was probably helped by being near the truly blue Uranus and Neptune.
 It wasn't until photos came back from New Horizons that Pluto was revealed to be a lovely shade of peach (much closer to the color of Mickey Mouses dog of the same name).
 People on social media invoked this trope by (often jokingly) insisting the dwarf planet was blue.